trackreco/mkFit/README.md

 where the variables in the plot names are:
 - ```${ben_arch}```: SNB (phi1 results), KNL (phi2 results), or SKL (phi3 results)
-- ```${ben_test}```: VU (vectorization) or TH (multithreaded)
+- ```${ben_test}```: VU (vector units) or TH (threads)
 - ```${ben_trend}```: time or speedup, i.e. the y-axis points

 The plots in "Benchmarks" measure the time of the building sections only.
 These tests run over 20 events total, taking the average to measure the per event time for each building section.
 We discard the first event's time when computing the timing.
 The logs used for extracting the time information into plots are of the form: ```log_${ben_arch}_CMSSW_TTbar_PU70_${build}_NVU${nVU}_NTH${nTH}.txt```, where ```${build}``` is the building routine tested.

 The plots in "MultEvInFlight" measure the perfomance of the full event loop time which includes I/O, seed cleaning, etc. These tests run over 20 events times the number of events in flight.
 The time plotted is the total time for all events divided by the number of events.

 The points in the speedup plots are simply produced by dividing the first point by each point in the trend.
-The ideal scaling line assumes that with an N increase in resources, the speedup is then N, i.e. the code is fully vectorized and parallelized with no stalls from memory bandwidth, latency, cache misses, etc. Ideal scaling also assumes no penalty from dynamic frequency scaling.
+The ideal scaling line assumes that with an N increase in resources, the speedup is then N, i.e. the code is fully vectorized and parallelized with no stalls from memory bandwidth, latency, cache misses, etc. Ideal scaling also assumes no penalty from [dynamic frequency scaling](https://en.wikichip.org/wiki/intel/frequency_behavior).
 Intel lowers the base and turbo frequency as a function of the occupancy of the number of cores, which can make speedup plots look much worse than they really are.
 In addition, different instruction sets have different base and turbo frequency settings.
 Namely, SSE has the highest settings, while AVX512 has the lowest.

 The "VU" tests measure the performance of the building sections as a function of the vector width.
 The vector width is of course a constant measure in bits in the VPU hardware: for the tests, we are simply instructing the compiler to only use so many floats.
 So at VU=1, the code is serial as we force the compiler to only process one float per cycle with the VPU, while at VU=16 on SKL, the code is fully vectorized and the VPU can be fully loaded with 16 floats to process.
 The vectorization tests only use a single thread.
 There is an additional point at the VU=N_max (SNB: 8, KNL, SKL: 16) with an open dot: this is a measure of the vectorization using intrinsics.

 The "TH" tests measure the performance of the building sections as a function of the number of threads launched.
 These tests have vectorization fully enabled with instrinsics.
 It should be noted that we do not account for frequency scaling in the speedup plots.

-The building section has sections of codes that are inherently serial (hit chi2 comparisons, copying tracks, etc.), so the vectorization and parallelization is not perfect.
+The building section has sections of code that are inherently serial (hit chi2 comparisons, copying tracks, etc.), so the vectorization and parallelization is not perfect.
 However, it is important to consider the effect of [Amdahl's Law](https://en.wikipedia.org/wiki/Amdahl%27s_law).
 Amdahl's law can be rewritten as:
 ```
     1-1/S
 p = -----
     1-1/R
 ```

 where, ```p``` is the fraction of the code that is vectorized/parallelized, ```S``` is the measured speedup, and ```R``` is the amount of speedup from increased resources.
-For example, SKL clocks in at about a factor of three in speedup for vectorization when fully vectorized (i.e. nVU=16), which suggests the code is 70% vectorized.
+For example, we have seen that SKL clocks in at about a factor of three in speedup (S=3) for vectorization when fully vectorized (i.e. nVU=R=16), which suggests the code is 70% vectorized.
 Of course, this assumes no issues with memory bandwidth, cache misses, etc.

 We have seen that moving from nVU=1 to nVU=2 the improvement is minimal (and sometimes a loss in performance).
-We have speculated that this is due to compiler trickery using serial instructions (i.e. SSE) versus AVX(2,512).
+One hypothetical reason for this (yet unconfirmed) is that this is due to compiler trickery.
+Namely, the compiler may be figuring out it does not need to use more than one vector register in the nVU=1 tests, so it actually uses SSE as the instruction set, whereas for nVU>=2, it correctly uses AVX(2,512) as the instruction set uduring compilation.
 Due to the higher base and turbo frequencies set for SSE vs. AVX, it is possible the decrease in frequency when moving to a higher vector utilization hurts more than it helps.

 Lastly, it is important to consider the effects of hyperthreading in the "TH" tests.
 At nTH=number of cores, we typically see a clear discontinuation in the slope.
-This is likely due to resource contention as two threads now share the same cache.
+The main hypothesis is that this is likely due to resource contention as two threads now share the same cache.

 #### Section 5.iv.b: Validation results